skip to main content

 The Superintendent or designee shall designate at least one person within the district and at each school who is charged with operational responsibility for ensuring that each school site implements this policy.

-To determine whether the policy is being effectively implemented districtwide and at each district school, the following indicators shall include but are not limited to:
+To determine whether the policy is being effectively implemented district wide and at each district school, the following indicators shall include but are not limited to:

 • Descriptions of the district's nutrition education, physical education, and health education curricula